cheesesamwich/lucidacli/README.md

 Try again :P

 ### 5) I experience issues/crashes/other weird shit
 Try debug it yourself!
 A lot of the code here isn't heavily vetted for stability, i wrote it in a couple days.
-I will maintain bugs in the future (but no guarantees)
+I will try to maintain bugs in the future, but no guarantees